thisrohangupta/changelog/README.md

 - Environment is now a standalone object that has global environment variable configuration, manifest configurations associated with it
 - The Environment variables can override the variables defined at the Service Variable.
 Variable Override Information Details: https://docs.harness.io/article/9ryi1ay01f-services-and-environments-overview#service_overrides
 - Documentation on Environments V2: https://docs.harness.io/article/9ryi1ay01f-services-and-environments-overview#creating_and_using_v2_environments
-- Harness introduced Environment Groups, this allows users to group their environments and manage them at scale.
-It's a list of Environments that can allow users to deploy to a subset of environments within the group or all of them at once.
-- Harness introduced Environment Service Overrides, Environment Variables defined can override Service variables when the service is deployed into a given environment.
+- - Harness introduced Environment Service Overrides, Environment Variables defined can override Service variables when the service is deployed into a given environment.
 Based on the variable name Harness can override the service variable with the environment variable value.
 - Harness has introduced Service specific Environment overrides where users can define specific services and variables they want to override for a given environment.
 For More Information: https://docs.harness.io/article/9ryi1ay01f-services-and-environments-overview#override_priority

+#### Environment Groups
+- Harness introduced Environment Groups, this allows users to group their environments and manage them at scale.
+It's a list of Environments that can allow users to deploy to a subset of environments within the group or all of them at once.
+- Documentation on Environments Groups: https://docs.harness.io/article/9ryi1ay01f-services-and-environments-overview#environment_groups

 #### YAML Updates